pkiraly/pkiraly.github.io/topics.md

 * How has the UNIMARC schema changed historically?
 How to match the proper schema with the records?
 * Are there locally defined data elements in particular libraries?
 Are these documented?
 How could they be transformed as an input to QA catalogue, so it should understand them and apply the rules during the analyses?
 * Literature scan: are there specific papers regarding UNIMARC quality assessment?
 Are the specific aspects of the structure or the content of the schema which are not available in MARC21 schema?
-* Communicate with the data source and collect feedback.
+* Communicate with the institutions that provide the data sources and collect feedback.
 How could they use the report in daily work?
-Are there relevant needs which the result doesn’t fulfil?
+Are there relevant needs which the report doesn’t fulfil?
 What are their data life cycles and relevant workflow, and how QA catalogue could be inserted into it?

 Potential partners: